sbg-vswir/sbg-vswir-l2b-aquatic/docs/Benthic_ATBD.md

 ## Plain Language Summary

 Shallow benthic ecosystems are biodiversity hotspots and providing an array of critical ecosystems services.
 Understanding large-scale shifts in the composition of these habitats is critical for preserving and protecting these ecosystems and their numerous ecosystem services and benefits.
-Through modeling water column scattering and absorption processes in the visible light range, bottom substrate type can be identified in shallow water aquatic ecosystems and ancillary information such as bathymetry and water quality information can be retrieved along the way.
+Through modeling water column scattering and absorption processes in the visible light range, bottom substrate type can be identified in shallow water aquatic ecosystems and ancillary information such as bathymetry and water quality information can be retrieved along the way
 ### Keywords: imaging spectroscopy, hyperspectral imaging, coral reefs

 ## 1 Version Description